anshigupta15/Workshop/README.md

  ![image](https://user-images.githubusercontent.com/86367130/124364523-b9138480-dc5f-11eb-867c-a953b872d1fc.png)

  RHS is data required time and LHS is data arrival time.
- So, in hold timing analysis slack=Data Arrival Time-Data Required Time.So, slack should be negative or zero.
+ So, in hold timing analysis slack=Data Arrival Time-Data Required Time.So, slack should not be negative or zero.

  ![image](https://user-images.githubusercontent.com/86367130/124364809-72268e80-dc61-11eb-9bd5-8be6925a0088.png)